 For detailed document requirements, and instructions on how to submit these documents, review the instructions for applicants.

 You are exempt from submitting an English language proficiency examination score if any one of the following conditions is true:

-- You have completed three or more years of post-secondary education or completed a graduate degree at a Canadian institution or university
+- You have completed three or more years of post-secondary education or completed a graduate degree at a North American institution or university

 - Within the last 24 months at the time of your application submission, you have completed three or more years of post-secondary education or completed a graduate degree at a university at which English was the primary language of instruction, as indicated on our ELP exemption list